 Making an appointment to apply for a work visa

-To apply for a work visa (or correctly to change your immigration status from for example tourist to worker) first an appointment on the website of the Peruvian immigration office "Migraciones" has to be made.
+Then make an appointment on the website of the Peruvian immigration office "Migraciones" to apply for your work visa (or correctly to change your immigration status from for example tourist to worker).
 Please be aware that this only applies to an application in Lima at the moment.

 Click under "de calidad migratoria" on "residente" and choose on the left menu under "trabajadores" the point "trabajador".
 You now get a list with documents you need for your application.
 By clicking on the little squares confirm that you have the necessary documents you have to bring with you to the appointment.
 Confirm as well the form F-004; on the next page you will have to fill it out and print it.
-Check as well the clearance from Interpol (ficha de canje internacional-Interpol); once you have the Migraciones appointment, you should visit Interpol immediately.
-You should coordinate the Migraciones appointment and the Interpol visit ensuring that you have the ficha in hand at the day of your appointment for your visa application.
+Check as well the clearance from Interpol (ficha de canje internacional-Interpol); when confirming your actual appointment later you have to coordinate your Interpol and Migraciones appointments, so that you have the ficha in hand at the day of your appointment for your visa application at Migraciones..
 Click on "siguiente".

 On the next page fill in the form.
 Make sure to enter your personal data exactly as in your passport.
 Be prepared that this might cause some inconsistencies, especially for married women that choose to take her husband's surname.